 Table 2 – Single Sampling Plans for Normal Inspection

-The columns further to the right are the different AQL levels.
-With most consumer products, the standard AQL levels are 2.5% for major defects, 4.0% for minor defects, and 0 for critical defects.
-That’s why we’ve underlined 2.5 and 4.0.
+To the right of the ‘Sample size,’ you’ll see various columns representing different Acceptable Quality Levels.
+For most general consumer products, the standard AQL levels are 2.5% for major defects, 4.0% for minor defects, and 0% for critical defects.
+That’s why we’ve underlined ‘2.5’ and ‘4.0’ above.

 Going by this standard, we can see that your inspector will accept a maximum of: